notpeelz/ArgumentParser/CONTRIBUTING.md

 * Use the body to explain what and why vs. how.
 * Reference issues and pull requests liberally.
 * Consider prepending an *emoji-tag* when applicable:
-  * :bug: `:bug:` when fixing a bug
+  * :bug: `:bug:` when fixing a bug;
-  * :art: `:art:` when refactoring or altering the code structure w/o significant behavioral changes (e.g. renaming variables, splitting a class into multiple files)
+  * :art: `:art:` when refactoring or altering the code structure w/o significant behavioral changes (e.g. renaming variables, splitting a class into multiple files);
-  * :memo: `:memo:` when altering documentation, comments or anything of the like
+  * :memo: `:memo:` when altering documentation, comments or anything of the like;
-  * :racehorse: `:racehorse:` when improving performance
+  * :racehorse: `:racehorse:` when improving performance;
-  * :white_check_mark: `:white_check_mark:` when dealing with the test suite
+  * :white_check_mark: `:white_check_mark:` when dealing with the test suite;
-  * :anger: `:anger:` when the committed changes stem from a mistake in a previous commit (i.e. when forgetting something)
+  * :anger: `:anger:` when the committed changes stem from a mistake in a previous commit (i.e. when forgetting something);
-  * :boom: `:boom:` when bringing significant changes and/or breaking API backward-compatibility
+  * :boom: `:boom:` when bringing significant changes and/or breaking API backward-compatibility.

 ## Coding Style